 In 2010, after a 25-year hiatus, Whitfield, Lenker, and Greenberg decided to hang out in the desert and play some shows in the Southwest.
 This led to the recording of the Savage Kings LP in Cincinnati in December 2010.
 Cincinnati, Ohio, home to King Records, served up the chance for the Savages to honor and channel their heroes who recorded on King as well as produce a great Rock & Roll record.

 The core Savages lineup of Whitfield, Lenker, and Greenberg was now ready to go, supported by an All Star team on Savage Kings that included Andy Jody on drums and Tom Quartulli on sax.
 Check out their star-studded BIOS!
 The LP was released in the summer of 2011 on Munster Records in Europe and Shake It!
 Records in the USA.

 Since the release of Savage Kings the guys have been extensively touring Europe and the USA.

-In April 2013, Barrence Whitfield and the Savages became Bloodshot Records Recording Artists and that famed label will release the albums worldwide.
-A new LP of mostly original material, dubbed Dig Thy Savage Soul was recorded at UltraSuede Studio in Fall 2012 and will be unleashed on August 1.
+In April 2013, Barrence Whitfield and the Savages became Bloodshot Records Recording Artists and that famed label will release their albums worldwide.
+A new LP of mostly original material, dubbed Dig Thy Savage Soul was recorded at UltraSuede Studio in Fall 2012 has been unleashed on August 13.
 You can dig they savage soul on CD or on long-playing vinyl, as well as in those handy mp3 files.
 The Savages will begin a world tour to support the new LP in the Northeast and Midwest USA in September, Europe in October, and the balance of the globe this coming Winter and way into 2014.